 I randomly saw this manga without seeing the comments or the ratings it had.
 Thank goodness I didn't, because the story was unexpected in all kinds of ways.

-characters' expressions were very well-portrayed.
+expressions were very well-portrayed.
 When it was supposed to be funny, they had those really fun faces on.
 But most of the times, they had that serious, deep, longing gaze...
 It felt very melancholic.
 Even the scenery was giving off that melancholy.
 I love the art, it was very beautiful and befitting for the story.
 More importantly, the guys all looked very nice.
-I have a feeling the author improved her art style throughout the story.
-Or maybe it's that the characters turned even more handsome as they grew up.
+I have a feeling the author improved her art style throughout the story, or maybe it's the characters that turned even more handsome as they grew up.

 I laughed a lot during the story.
 Actually, I wasn't sure if I was supposed to laugh during many moments; I usually ended up laughing more, but I was pretty much crying towards the end.
 If a story makes me laugh and cry, then it's definitely something amazing and worth the read, I believe.
 I would definitely reread this again one day, and I will cry again for sure, but it's absolutely a wonderful read.
 I think this might be among my favourite BL mangas, now.